 Director of Security.
 He's one of the strongest Gonin, but sadly not the brightest.
 He's quick to anger and is the butt of many jokes.
 However, he admits that he and Glogg form an invincible pair.
 He's in charge of Mount Terroir.

-Director of Intelligence, is a disturbing, quiet cyborg who works for the Gonin.
+Director of Intelligence, is a disturbing, quiet, cat-like cyborg who works for the Gonin.
 Despite his calm, polite looks, he's a ruthless, bloody killer, and possibly a cannibal.
 He tries to revive the Temple of the Ancients where the Sword of Void is kept.

 Dishing Out Dirt: There are several stone spikes in his body — posibly his "ribs" — and he can launch them at you.